 These coolers typically chill only two types of items: bottled and canned beverages.
 Because of that, the capacity of these coolers is usually given in the amount of cases of bottles or cans they can hold.
 The smallest models hold four and a half cases of bottles or six cases of cans.
 The largest models hold around 40 cases of bottles or 55 cases of cans.

 The capacity you choose doesn't necessarily need to correlate to how many drinks you serve or think you'll serve in a given shift.
 If you oversize your unit, then drinks can stay in it until the next serving period, with no need to load more each night.
 If it doesn't hold as many bottles or cans as you sell at a time, more can easily be loaded by the case from your walk-in cooler.
-Sizing one of these units isn't so much about getting the number of bottles you sell exactly right, but about having a way to keep a good number of your bulk sellers nearby.
+Sizing a bottle cooler isn't so much about getting the number of bottles you sell exactly right, but about having a way to keep a good number of your bulk sellers nearby.

 Most models are available in either stainless steel or laminate.
 Each material has its advantages and disadvantages.